Music Business Association: Annual Music Biz Conference

 Music Biz's marquee event is its Annual Music Biz Conference, which has taken place in Nashville, Tennessee since 2015.
 Year after year, the event features a robust educational program addressing the highest profile issues affecting the music business, and serves as a forum for private business meetings and networking opportunities.
 The Association held the Music Biz 2022 conference, its first in-person since the start of the COVID-19 pandemic, from May 9–12, 2022 at the JW Marriott Nashville.
 The 2022 conference was the most successful modern conference in the Association's history, with more than 2,300 industry professionals hailing from more than 750 companies in attendance across the event's four days.

 The Bizzy Awards

-During the Annual Music Biz Conference, the Association also celebrates creative, executive and philanthropic achievement from the past year during its annual awards dinner and ceremony.
+During the Annual Music Biz Conference, the Association also hosts its annual awards dinner and ceremony.
 The awards program saw a major revamp in 2022 when it was first held as the Bizzy Awards, shifting from awards focused on artistic and economic achievement and towards a philanthropy-focused format with crowd-sourced nominations.
 Association members.

 Categories for the Bizzy Awards include: